niksoper/practice-guide-dotnet-testing/README.md

    - **new is Glue**
    - breaks the DIP
    - **Setup and Teardown with the Test**
-   - **Project postfix for each type of Test**
-   - .UnitTests, .IntegrationTests, .AcceptanceTests
    - **Cyclomatic Complexity**
    - of 1
    - **Favour Composition over Inheritence**